-Crangon shrimp abundance began to increase around 2010, and has remained at a high level since then (Figure 2).
-Both pink shrimp and spot shrimp abundances increased dramatically in 2013, and have remained at elevated levels since.
+Crangon shrimp abundance began to increase around 201, and remained high through the end of the dataset in 2019 (Figure 2).
+Both pink shrimp and spot shrimp abundances increased dramatically in 2013 and also remained high through the end of the dataset in 2019.
 Pink shrimp in particular have had consistently high abundances since 2013 (Figure 2).
 Spot shrimp have had more varied abundance since 2013, with 2015 abundance similar to pre-2013 levels.
 Abundance subsequently increased again, with 2019 spot shrimp abundance being the highest on record.

-Consistently across the Puget Sound trawl, the vast majority of shrimp were caught in the 50m and 70m depth trawls (Figure 3).
+Consistently across the time series, the vast majority of shrimp were caught in the 50m and 70m depth trawls (Figure 3).
 Crangon shrimp and spot shrimp both showed signs of diel vertical migration (Figure 3).
 Pink shrimp showed no signs of diel vertical migration within the range of depths sampled.
 However, it’s possible that pink shrimp diel vertical migration took place at deeper depths that our sampling design simply missed.
 The only times that Crangon shrimp were found in the shallower 10- and 25-meter trawls was at night (Figure 3).
 Spot shrimp were almost always found at the 70 meter depth.
 They were present at the 50-meter trawls only at night or morning, indicating some amount of vertical migration into shallower water during the night.

-The time series model showed no evidence that El Niño intensity had a measurable impact on Crangon and Pandalus shrimp CPUE within the study time frame.
-The model performed no better than random chance based upon AIC values (ref), indicating that El Niño along failed to explain the increase in shrimp abundance across the state.
-The Pacific Decadal Oscillation model with a shared state was however successful in predicting shrimp CPUE better than random chance, El Niño, or a combination of El Niño and Pacific Decadal Oscillation (Figure 4, Table 1).
-Pacific Decadal Oscillation thus appears to have a greater impact shrimp CPUE than El Niño.
+Model selection results showed the most data support for a model with a common state shared by both genera, and an upward bias driven by the Pacific Decadal Oscillation (Table 1; Figure #).
+In contrast, we found much less evidence that El Niño intensity had a measurable impact on Crangon and Pandalus shrimp CPUE within the study time frame.
+Something about the other top models with delta-AIC values < 2…

 Discussion

-The abundance of shrimp observed in Puget Sound through 2019 have not returned to their pre-blob levels, even though the El Niño phase ended in 2016.
+The abundances of shrimp observed in Puget Sound had not returned to their pre-blob levels as of 2019, even though the El Niño phase ended in 2016.
 Indicating that this may be an example of a semi-permanent community shift in response to the blob event.
 In fact, the spot shrimp CPUE from 2019 was higher than the initial 2013 spike.

-The positive response of these species to warmer than average temperatures during 2014-2015 are in line with Groth and Hannah (2018) who noted that shrimp responded differently to this latest phase of warmer water compared to prior events where growth and abundance were depressed during warm periods.
-Previous analysis has indicated that warmer water from El Niño and/or warm phase PDO events depress pink shrimp growth and abundance (Rothlisberg and Miller 1983).
-The specific mechanisms that caused shrimp to respond differently this time around have previously been unknown but may be related to different dynamics during the 2014-2016 El Niño compared to the previous significant El Niño events in 1982/83 and 1997/98 (Groth and Hannah 2018, Jacox et al. 2016).
+The positive response of these species to warmer-than-average temperatures during 2014–2015 agree with the observations of Groth and Hannah (2018), who noted that shrimp responded differently to this latest phase of warmer water compared to prior events where growth and abundance were depressed during warm periods.
+Previous analysis has indicated that warmer water from El Niño and/or warm phase PDO events can depress pink shrimp growth and abundance (Rothlisberg and Miller 1983).
+The specific mechanisms that caused shrimp to respond differently in 2014–2015 were previously unknown, but our data suggest that it may be related to different dynamics during the 2014–2016 El Niño compared to the previous significant El Niño events in 1982–1983 and 1997–1998 (Groth and Hannah 2018, Jacox et al. 2016).
 Lower pink shrimp mortality rates relative to historical rates may have offset negative effects of the El Niño.
 In particular: predation risk from Pacific hake has declined over time (Livingston and Bailey 1985, Hannah 1995, Berger et al. 2017), and fishing pressure on younger individuals is low relative to historical levels pre 1999 (Groth and Hannah 2018).